-In the case before me, the issue of ownership of the suit premises was still under litigation between the Respondent and the estate of Lubega.
-The Respondent also did not prove existence of land lord tenant relationship with the applicant by the time of distress application was filed.
+In the case before me, the issue of ownership of the suit premises was still under litigation between the Respondent and the estate of the late Lubega.
+The Respondent did not prove existence of land lord tenant relationship with the applicant by the time the distress application was filed.

-I want to associate myself with the findings in the case of Angopa Dennis supra that; ".........
+I want to associate myself with the findings in the case of Angopa Dennis supra that; ".......
 Court must always guard against issuing any certificate for levy of distress for rent where there is no clear evidence adduced before it, of a running tenancy between the landlord and a tenant; and further, there is no clear evidence of default in the payment of rent by the tenant...."

-In the instant case, the applicant filed the distress application well aware of the pendency of Misc.
+In this instant case, the applicant filed the distress application well aware of the pendency of Misc.
 Application No. 1706 of 2020 for setting aside the consent order that gave him right over the suit premises.
-It was wrong for the trial court to grant a certificate of distress for rent when there was a pending dispute over ownership of the suit premises.
+It was wrong for the trial court to grant a certificate of distress for rent when there was a pending dispute over ownership of the suit premises and there was no clear evidence adduced before court showing that there was a running tenancy agreement between the Applicant and the Respondent.

-In view of the above, the special certificate for distress for rent issued on 1st June 2021 was null and void.
+In view of the above, the special certificate for distress for rent issued on 30th April 2021 was null and void.